← Back to blog

-The Action Pause: A 10-Second Habit for Phishing That Passes Every Filter
+The Action Pause: A 10-Second Habit for AI-Era Impersonation

-A post-filter, user-layer defense calibrated against 2,511 classifications from the Threat Terminal study.
-Trigger on the request, not the content.
+A behavioral framework for AI-era impersonation across email, voice, video, chat, and in-person asks.
+Empirically grounded in 2,511 classifications from the Threat Terminal study.
+Trigger on the action request, not on the content.

 Most corporate awareness training still teaches detection through indicators.
 Look for misspellings.
 Hover over the URL.
 Check the sender domain.
 Watch for urgent language.
 These heuristics were built against a generation of phishing that was sloppy, authored at volume by attackers who could not afford the tooling or the time to write well.

 That attacker is gone.
-The attacker who replaced them uses language models to produce emails with native fluency, tailors content to the recipient's role, and sends from infrastructure that passes authentication.
-By the time the message reaches the user, every traditional indicator has been sanded off.
-The email gateway already did the technical filtering it knows how to do.
+The attacker who replaced them uses language models to produce emails with native fluency, clones voices from a few seconds of public audio, and increasingly fakes video well enough to hold a call.
+By the time the request reaches the user, through whichever channel, every traditional indicator has been sanded off.
+The platform has already done the technical filtering it knows how to do.
 What remains is whatever the filter could not catch.

 The Action Pause

 Trigger.
-Any email, message, or document that asks you to take an action.
-Clicking a link, signing in, approving something, paying, forwarding data, replying with information, installing software, scanning a QR code.
+Anything, from any channel, that asks you to act.
+An email, a chat, a phone call, a voice note, a video call, a document, a QR code, a verbal request in person.
+Clicking a link, signing in, approving something, paying, wiring, forwarding data, replying with information, installing software, granting access, reading a code out loud.
 If there is no action request, no pause is needed.
-The pause is attached to action, not to reading.
+The pause is attached to action, not to reading or listening.

 The pause is about ten seconds.
 Three questions and one calibration.

 Question 1: Am I expecting this?
 Unexpected requests carry a heavier burden of proof.
 This question addresses hyper-personalization and fluent prose, where the language is clean but the context is wrong.
-If the email reads perfectly but the request comes from nowhere, that is the signal.
+The message may read perfectly, the voice may sound right, the video may look right, but if the ask comes from nowhere, that is the signal.

 Question 2: Does this request fit how this person or system normally reaches me?
 Wire instructions that always go through a procurement portal should not suddenly arrive by email.
 A vendor who normally uses a ticket system should not ask you to click a password reset in a direct message.
+An executive who normally delegates approvals in a dedicated channel should not be pressing for one over text.
 This question addresses authority impersonation (20.5 percent miss rate) and pretexting (16.3 percent).
 Attacks in these categories succeed by mimicking a plausible sender.
 The defense is knowing what plausible actually looks like for that relationship.

 Question 3: If this is fake, what breaks?
 Money, credentials, access, data.
 If the answer is any of those, the verification bar is high and non-negotiable.
 If the answer is nothing consequential, you can proceed with less ceremony.
 This question pulls urgency-driven decisions (16.8 percent miss rate) out of the emotional loop and back into a consequence frame.